jannis-baum/bachelor-thesis/chapters/3_2-implementation.md

 All main pages of the Annotation Interface include a short description at the top of the page giving general information or hints about what this page does.
-These descriptions are meant to speed up the user's process getting familiar with the interface and with PharMe's terminology.
+These descriptions are meant to speed up the user's process of getting familiar with the interface and with PharMe's terminology.

 #### *Home* section

 Upon first opening the Annotation Interface, the user is presented with an overview of the status of the Annotation Server's external data, i.e. data from
 \gls{cpic} and \gls{drugbank}, on the *Home* page.
-This can be seen in the top section of Figure \ref{anni-home}.
+This can be seen in the upper part of Figure \ref{anni-home}.

 ![The *Home* page (top) and its interface to update external data (bottom)
 \label{anni-home}](images/anni-home.png)